 Apprentice Hunter is any person who has not successfully completed a hunter education course or does not possess a hunter education certificate.
 Apprentice hunters may purchase an Apprentice Hunting License for the privilege to hunt and fish in Georgia.

-Reliable identification and a Social Security Number (SSN) are required to purchase a license (see Hunting License Information; OCGA § 19-11-9.1).
+Reliable identification and a Social Security Number (SSN) are required to purchase a license (OCGA § 19-11-9.1).
 Conservation rangers may require positive identification when checking licenses.
 All required hunting licenses and stamps must be in possession while hunting.
 Any person hunting or providing assistance to another hunter must meet applicable licensing requirements as specified below.
-It is unlawful to obtain, possess, or use multiple licenses for the purpose of circumventing the season bag limit for deer.
+It is unlawful to obtain, possess, or use multiple licenses f or the purpose of circumventing the season bag limit for deer.

-Resident means any citizen of the United States who has been domiciled within the State of Georgia for a period of at least three months.
+Resident means any person who has been domiciled within the State of Georgia for a period of at least three months.
 Residents include full-time military personnel on active duty who list Georgia as their home of record in their official military files or who are stationed at a military base located in Georgia and the dependents of such military personnel.
 Residents also include out-of-state college students living in Georgia.
 Students may use a current Georgia student ID as documentation.

 Resident hunters under age 16 are not required to possess any of the following: Hunting, Big Game, Wildlife Management Area, Georgia Waterfowl Conservation, Deer-Dog Hunting, Alligator Hunting licenses or Federal Migratory Bird Hunting and Conservation Stamp.
 However, they must possess a Deer Harvest Record.

-Honorary License for Senior Citizens: Georgia residents 65 years old or older may obtain an Honorary License free of charge from any license dealer, or a permanent Lifetime License card for $10.
-See Hunting License Information for details.
+Free License for Senior Citizens: Georgia residents 65 years old or older may obtain an Honorary Lifetime Sportsman’s License free of charge from any license dealer, or a durable Lifetime License card for $10.

-Honorary License for Disabled Georgians: Georgia residents who are permanently, totally disabled may obtain an Honorary License by applying to the License Unit, 2065 US Hwy 278 SE, Social Circle, GA 30025, 1-800-366-2661 or on the web at gohuntgeorgia.com.
+Free License for Disabled Georgians: Georgia residents who are permanently and totally disabled may obtain a Disability License.
+Disability License applications may be obtained by mail from the License Unit, 2065 US Hwy 278 SE, Social Circle, GA 30025, by calling 1-800-366-2661 or on the web at gohuntgeorgia.com.

 A qualifying disability is an impairment of a permanent and total nature, which prevents gainful employment and is certified as such by the Department of Veterans Affairs, Social Security Administration, Medicaid, Medicare, or Railroad Retirement System.
 Honorary License for disabled Georgians must be renewed every 3 years.

-Honorary License for Returning Georgia Veterans (one time only): A one-year (from date of issuance) Honorary License is available one time to returning veterans, that were on active duty for 90 or more consecutive days, and who were discharged on or after July 1, 2005.
+Free License for Returning Georgia Veterans (one time only): A one-year (from date of issuance) Honorary License is available free of charge one time to returning veterans that were on active duty for 90 or more consecutive days and who were discharged on or after July 1, 2005.
 Such veterans may obtain this license by providing a copy of their DD Form 214, and a completed DNR application.
 Applications for this license may be obtained at any WRD office, on the web at gohuntgeorgia.com, or by contacting the License Unit, 2065 US Hwy 278 SE, Social Circle, GA 30025, 1-800-366-2661.

 Resident Hunting or Hunting & Fishing License is required for all resident hunters 16 years old or older except when hunting on land owned by them or their immediate family (blood or dependent relationship) residing in the same household.